copsTvFan/cops-episode-guide/guide.md

   allows them to get to know the community.
 A driver pulls out of a parking lot at a high rate of speed.
-The unlegal white Trans-Am wipes out with two guys inside with one in an Offspring shirt who went for a test drive that gets cuffed in the grass/Wanted person at a hotel who may be armed in room 159 with a gun/Officers James and Crump subdue and handcuff a man wanted on outstanding warrants/Suspicious activity.
+The unlegal white Trans-Am wipes out with two guys inside with one in an Offspring shirt who went for a test drive that gets cuffed in the grass
+- Wanted person at a hotel who may be armed in room 159 with a gun/Officers James and Crump subdue and handcuff a man wanted on outstanding warrants
+- Suspicious activity.
 Officers Olsen-Stawicki and Johnson respond when a police helicopter spots two men attempting to extricate their truck from a small ravine.
 Two drunks who went four wheeling in the woods and crashed their van over a cliff and cops get stuck on the way out.

 ## CP-1036